LubeVPN/LubeVPN.github.io/sf.md

 ### <i class='fa fa-yen'></i> | <i class='fa fa-cogs'></i> 按倉位比例大小建倉<br>Fixed Percentage

-In the following reports, all positions are opened with <s>0.01 [standard lot](https://www.investopedia.com/terms/s/standard-lot.asp)</s>.
+In the following reports, fixed percentage is used as the position sizing technique.
+All new positions are sized based on **current account balance** (**CAB**) at time of opening a new position and **[maximum drawdown](https://www.investopedia.com/terms/m/maximum-drawdown-mdd.asp)** (**MDD**).
+The size of new position is equal to **0.01 * 10% * CAB/MDD**, where the 0.01 is the minimum transaction size on forex currency pairs permissible by [Dukascopy Bank](https://en.wikipedia.org/wiki/Dukascopy_Bank) and the 10% is the controlling factor for **[risk capital](https://www.investopedia.com/terms/r/riskcapital.asp)**.

 Position [scaling](https://learn.tradimo.com/dont-go-broke-protect-your-capital/scaling-in-and-out-of-trades) and [hedging](https://www.investopedia.com/ask/answers/forex/forex-hedge-and-currency-hedging-strategy.asp) may happen on an instrument but do not mistaken them as part of the strategy.
 The strategy merely takes on new position as market opportunity presents itself, i.e. decision making process of opening a new position does not take existing position(s) into consideration.

 Period tested from 2004 up to July 2020: